 The only analogy that comes to mind to illustrate his absorption of Scripture is the way William Shakespeare used the Bible.
 Shakespeare almost never quotes a verse from Scripture as it is, but Scriptural phrases suddenly loom up in the texture of his language.
-The Book of

-Proverbs speaks of the soul of manbeing the candle of the Lord.
+The Book of Proverbs speaks of the soul of man being the candle of the Lord.
 The Psalm speaks of man's life as a moving shadow.
-Shakespeare had these verses in mind and he also saw before him in his daily experience the footlights of the stage, which in those days were lighted candles casting the shadow of the moving actors onto the stage floor; and he embodied Scripture and experience into the words in Macbeth:
+Shakespeare had these verses in mind and he also saw before him in his daily experience the footlights of the stage, which in those days were lighted candles casting the shadows of the moving actors onto the stage floor; and he embodied Scripture and experience into the words in Macbeth:

-"Out, out, brief candle.
-Life is a passing shadow, a poor actor who frets his hour upon the stage . . ."
+"Out, out, brief candle!

+Life's but a walking shadow, a poor player

+That struts and frets his hour upon the stage. . . . "

 In some such way, Abba Silver made Scripture part of the texture of his public speech and turned the letter of the Bible into the living word.
 All of which indicates that he was a constant student.
-He believed in the discipline of study, and when he worke on education, he referred to the primary duty, almost the moral duty, of teaching students early the discipline of concentrating the mind on a problem and not relaxing until the problem is solved.
+He believed in the discipline of study, and often when he spoke on education, he referred to the primary duty, almost the moral duty, of teaching students early the discipline of concentrating the mind on a problem and not relaxing until the problem is solved.

-emphasis on social justice.
+It was certainly the Biblical influence which led to his great emphasis on social justice.
 He was a fearless advocate of the rights of Labor and that, too, in his original way.
-He did not make his social ideals the reflection of a political or doctrinal radic lism.
+He did not make his social ideals the reflection of a political or doctrinal radicalism.
 I do not remember ever hearing from him, even in our student days, any expression of an idea that could properly be called Marxist.
-Omehow political radicalism did not attract him.
-It may be because he was a strong Herslian Zionist, and in the environment of his boyhood, Socialists in those days were anti-religionists and anti-Zionists and frequently mocked the intense Jewishness of their fellow Jews.
+Somehow political radicalism did not attract him.
+It may be because he was a strong Herzlian Zionist, and in the environment of his boyhood Socialists were anti-religionists and anti-Zionists and frequently mocked the intense Jewishness of their fellow Jews.
 This was long before a merger was made between Socialism and Zionism in the Labor Zionist movement.
 So in his original and independent fashion, he could combine political conservatism with social reform.
-He believed that religion should never be an apologist for any social system, but should always, through the terms of its own inner mandate, work to allay the injustices of the world.
+He believed that

+Sis Souid That religion should never be an apologist for any social system, but should always, through the terms of its own inner mandate, work to allay the injustices of the world.